BergelsonLab/ELSSP/paper/tables/README.md

 This folder contains tables from Characterizing North Carolina's Deaf/Hard-of-Hearing Infants and Toddlers: Predictors of Vocabulary, Diagnosis, and Intervention.

-**Table 1**: For each version of the CDI (WG = Words and Gestures; WS = Words and Sentences), the table shows the mean(SD) age, comprehension score, and production score of participants in our sample, along with the percent diagnosed with developmental delays.")

-**Table 2**: Detailed information about the variables studied.
-For categorical variables, levels are described.
+**Table 2**: For categorical variables, levels are described.
+Some participants had missing information for some variables, thus totals may not sum to 100.
 For continuous variables, range, mean, and standard deviation are provided.
+For CDI, participants were either administered Words and Gestures or Words and Sentences.

-Last updated: 9/24/2021
+Last updated: 12/29/2021
 Maintained by: Erin Campbell (erin.e.campbell@duke.edu)